katebrenner/RailsCrudToDoApp/readme.md

 > Note: The aim for the final project is to build something that will push you.
 Try to think of a project that interests you.
 The requirements are fairly relaxed (e.g. you can use any tech stack you want).
 A typical project would be a full stack CRUD app that uses one front-end framework and one 3rd party API.

 #### Accountability buddy:
-In our experience, we found that it's really helpful to have a partner that would kee you accountable and stay on track.
+In our experience, we found that it's really helpful to have a partner that would keep you accountable and stay on track.
 Hence, we paired you up!
-You fill find a document with pairs in this repo.
+Here is the [document](https://git.generalassemb.ly/wdi-nyc-dresselhaus/project-04-portfolio/master/accountability.md) with pairs.

 Meet with each other every morning and do a mini stand up and answer the questions:
 * What have you accomplished yesterday?